caleom/clr-counsel/README.md

 - ### Make use of available backend functionality

-  The use of the backend framework allows users to create a profile, comment on any of the blog posts on the site, as well as deleting their own comments should they wish to.
+  The use of the backend framework allows users to create a profile, creating diary entries and going back to read them later

 - ### Store data on an external cloud database